tngranados/newest-files/README.md

 In large, long-lived codebases, patterns evolve.
 Older files may contain legacy approaches you no longer want to replicate. **Always prefer learning from the newest files** in a category—they reflect current best practices, recent refactors, and the team's latest conventions.

+This is specially usefuls for AI Agents, as they can use the newer files as reference when implementing similar code.
+You can use `./llms.txt` as a reference documentation so your agent knows how and when to use it.

 ## Installation

 ### Homebrew (recommended)